 Please direct all enquiries concerning your control over your personal information to [email protected].

 The supervisory authority for data protection in the UK is the Information Commissioners Office.
 You have the right to complain to them about the way in which we process your data and their helpline number is 0303 123 1113.

 See also Appendix 1 for details on how you can manage the way that cookies use and store information about you

 We may change this policy from time to time by updating this page.
 You should check this page periodically for any changes.

-Overall, cookies help us provide better website experience, by enabling us to monitor which pages visitors find useful and which they do not.
-A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us or about your journey through the websites.
+Overall, cookies help us provide better website experience, by enabling us to monitor which pages visitors find useful and. which they do not.
+A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us or with third party websites or about your journey through the websites.

 Information can usually be found in your web browser’s help section or on this page.